virtuecloud/lambda_with_alb_terraform/readme.md

 A terraform module to provide a lambda function, vpc, s3 bucket and application load balancer in AWS,ETC.

-This terraform moldule provides a lambda function in private subnet, an application load balancer in public subnet which invokes the lambda function with a s3 bucket which is connected to the lambda function.
+This terraform moldule provides a lambda function in private subnet, an application load balancer in public subnet which invokes the lambda function.
+Also an s3 bucket which is connected to the lambda function.

 Module Input Variables
 ----------------------